ebi-gene-expression-group/expression-atlas-curation-guide/pages/inclusion_criteria.md

   10xV3 (3 prime)
   ```
 * The experiment cannot contain a mix of different library construction protocols (with few exceptions, e.g. 10xV2 and 10xV3)

+## Soft criteria

+Additionally, we employ several “softer” guidelines to determine whether or not an experiment is eligible for inclusion into Expression Atlas:

+* The experiment addresses a relevant biological question (is not technical or proof of principle study)
+* Experimental metadata are of high quality and confidence
+* The experimental design is not too complex (e.g. not too many factors) and allows for straightforward one-to-one comparisons

 ## Note